GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 </details>

 <details>
-<summary>After submitting the Intune Device ID, I received an email stating that my offboarding was unsuccessful.
-What should I do?</summary>
+<summary>What should I do if I received an email stating that my offboarding was unsuccessful?</summary>

 This can happen if you submitted an incorrect Intune Device ID.